aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 Eritrea was awarded to Ethiopia in 1952 as part of a federation.
 Ethiopia's annexation of Eritrea as a province 10 years later sparked a 30-year struggle for independence that ended in 1991 with Eritrean rebels defeating governmental forces; independence was overwhelmingly approved in a 1993 referendum.
-A two-and-a-half-year border war with Ethiopia that erupted in 1998 ended under UN auspices on 12 December 2000.
+A two-and-a-half-year border war with Ethiopia that erupted in 1998 ended under UN auspices in December 2000.
 Eritrea currently hosts a UN peacekeeping operation that is monitoring a 25 km-wide Temporary Security Zone on the border with Ethiopia.
-An international commission, organized to resolve the border dispute, posted its findings in 2002 but final demarcation is on hold due to Ethiopian objections.
+An international commission, organized to resolve the border dispute, posted its findings in 2002.
+However, both parties have been unable to reach agreement on implementing the decision.
+In November 2006, the international commission informed Eritrea and Ethiopia they had one year to demarcate the border or the border demarcation would be based on coordinates.

 People Eritrea